-- 6. Examples of reasonable accommodations include, but are not limited to: 24 CFR §8.4 - Making alterations to a FCHA apartment to make it fully accessible so it could be used by a person in a wheelchair; - b.
-Transferring a resident (at FCHA's expense) who needs a fully accessible unit from an apartment that cannot be made accessible to an apartment that is accessible (this may require moving the resident from one property to another); - c.
-Widening the door of a community room or public restroom so a person in a wheelchair may use the facility; - d.
-Adding or altering apartment or building features so they may be used by a family member with a disability, including but not limited to; - 1) Installing strobe-type flashing light smoke detectors and flashing light/doorbell for a family with a hearing impaired member; - Adding structural grab bars in the bathroom; - 3) Changing the doorknobs to lever-type door handles; - Installing a magnifier over the thermostat; - 5) Switching the bathtub to a shower; - 6) Lowering the peephole on the door; - e.
-Permitting a family to have a large dog to assist a family member with a disability in a FCHA family development where the size of dogs is usually limited; 24 CFR § 8.20 - f.
-Making sure that FCHA processes are understandable to applicants and residents with sensory or cognitive impairments, including but not limited to: 24 CFR § 8.6 - 1) Making large type documents, Braille documents, cassettes or a reader available to an applicant or resident with a vision impairment during interviews or meetings with FCHA staff; - 2) Using personal visits, interviews or telephone calls to convey information to an applicant or resident who cannot see or read; - 3) Making a sign language interpreter available to an applicant with a hearing impairment during interviews or meetings with FCHA staff; - 4) Permitting an applicant or resident to be accompanied or represented by a family member, friend or advocate at all meetings and interviews with FCHA if the individual desires such representation: - 5) Permitting an outside agency or individual to assist an applicant with a disability to meet the FCHA's applicant screening criteria. - 7.
-To meet the standard of HUD's definition of "Qualified Individual with a Disability" a family head or other member with a disability must still be able to meet essential obligations of tenancy.
-They must be able: 24 CFR § 8.3 - a. to pay rent and other charges (e.g. utility bills) as required by the lease in a timely manner: - b. to care for and avoid damaging the apartment and common areas; to use facilities and equipment in a reasonable way; - c. to create no health, or safety hazards, and to report maintenance needs - d. not to interfere with the rights and peaceful enjoyment of others, and to avoid damaging the property of others; - e. not to smoke in a FCHA unit, common areas or anywhere on FCHA property; - f. not to engage in prohibited criminal activity that threatens the health, safety or right to peaceful enjoyment of the premises by other residents or staff; and not to engage in drug-related criminal activity; and g. to comply with necessary and reasonable rules and program requirements of H the FCHA.
+- 2) Adding structural grab bars in the bathroom, - 3) Changing the doorknobs to lever-type door handles, - 4) Installing a magnifier over the thermostat, - 5) Switching the bathtub to a shower, - 6) Lowering the peephole on the door, - e.
+Permitting a family to have a large dog to assist a family member with a disability in a FCHA family development where the size of dogs is usually limited, 24 CFR § 8.20 - f.
+Making sure that FCHA processes are understandable to applicants and residents with sensory or cognitive impairments, including but not limited to: 24 CFR § 8.6 - 1) Making large type documents, Braille documents, cassettes or a reader available to an applicant or resident with a vision impairment during interviews or meetings with FCHA staff, - 2) Using personal visits, interviews or telephone calls to convey information to an applicant or resident who cannot see or read, - 3) Making a sign language interpreter available to an applicant with a hearing impairment during interviews or meetings with FCHA staff, - 4) Permitting an applicant or resident to be accompanied or represented by a family member, friend or advocate at all meetings and interviews with FCHA if the individual desires such representation, - 5) Permitting an outside agency or individual to assist an applicant with a disability to meet the FCHA's applicant screening criteria. - To meet the standard of HUD's definition of "Qualified Individual with a Disability" a family head or other member with a disability must still be able to meet essential obligations of tenancy.
+They must be able: 24 CFR § 8.3 - a. to pay rent and other charges (e.g. utility bills) as required by the lease in a timely manner, - b. to care for and avoid damaging the apartment and common areas, to use facilities and equipment in a reasonable way, - c. to create no health, or safety hazards, and to report maintenance needs - d. not to interfere with the rights and peaceful enjoyment of others, and to avoid damaging the property of others, - e. not to smoke in a FCHA unit, common areas or anywhere on FCHA property,

+- f. not to engage in prohibited criminal activity that threatens the health, safety or right to peaceful enjoyment of the premises by other residents or staff, and not to engage in drug-related criminal activity, and - g. to comply with necessary and reasonable rules and program requirements of HUD and the FCHA.